jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

           'You called MethodA'
       )

-and the terminal shows :doc:`/exceptions/AttributeError`
+and the terminal shows :ref:`AttributeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^